futoin/web/docs/cid/index.md

 ---
 path: /docs/cid/
+description: FutoIn CID is a conceptual Continuous Integration and Delivery tool for bare metal systems.
+keywords: futoin cid
 ---

 # CID: Continuous Integration & Delivery tool

+FutoIn CID is a conceptual Continuous Integration and Delivery tool for bare metal systems.

 There are plenty of solutions for build and deployment automation, but there is no such other advanced conceptual meta-tool as FutoIn CID yet. **It's much more